jimpicken/pollreloader/README.md

 # Pollreloader

 Some Javascript and Bash to produce a simple [LiveReload](http://livereload.com/) like behaviour on linux.

-Add pollreloader.js to your page template during testing, **don't run this on live sites**.
+Add `pollreloader.js` to your page template during testing, **don't run this on live sites**.

-On the browser `pollreloader.js` reads `/pollfile` once a second on the webserver and the `watchfolder.sh` script updates this file on changes.
+On the browser `pollreloader.js` reads `/pollfile` once a second and the `watchfolder.sh` script updates this file on changes.

+`watchfolder.sh` requires inotifywait, on Ubuntu this is in the `inotify-tools` package.

 By default `watchfolder.sh` watches the current directory for changes and creates a pollfile there.
 To change watch directory and pollfile output supply them as arguments: